antoinemadec/vim-highlight-groups/README.md

 Allow the user to add words in highlight groups on the fly.
 Each group has a different color.
-The highlight mechanism used by this plugin is :syn-match, meaning that it cannot search for words featured in a group.

 The goal of this plugin is to allow the user to mark words and increase readabilty of certain lines of code.